Crownstar01/AOA/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hi!
-I'm AA Olatunde 🤓, a Business Intelligence Analyst, Research Analyst, Educator, and Consultant passionate about transforming data into actionable insights.
+I'm AA Olatunde 🤓, a Business Intelligence Analyst, Research Analyst, Statistician, Educator, and Consultant passionate about transforming data into actionable insights.
 With expertise spanning sales, operations, finance, and customer service, I help businesses tackle challenges and drive growth.

 <!--Mention your top/relevant skills here - core and soft skills-->